-Our professionally accredited three-year Statistics BSc Honours degree provides a thorough grounding in the ideas and techniques of modern mathematics and statistics.
+Our professionally accredited three-year Statistics BSc Honours degree provides a firm foundation in the ideas and techniques of modern statistics.

-The quality of the mathematics and statistics study experience at Newcastle is recognised with an overall student satisfaction score of 91% in the 2012 National Student Survey.
+Mathematics and Statistics at Newcastle achieved an impressive 92% overall student satisfaction score in the National Student Survey 2014.

 This degree is professionally accredited by the Royal Statistical Society.